Anokhi-hirsch/A-B-testing-on-Ad-campaigns/README.md

 **Hypothesis:** There is a statistically significant difference in conversion rates between the campaigns.

 ## Data Source
-The dataset is sourced from Kaggle’s “[Sales Conversion Optimization](https://www.kaggle.com/datasets/loveall/clicks-conversion-tracking/data)”.
+The dataset is sourced from Kaggle.

 ## Methodology